Princess Shikishi: Poetry

-Here, the word hare, meaning “cleared” (“leaves are cleared”), also connects to the image of the clear light of the moon (tsukikage).
+Here, the word hare, meaning “cleared”, also connects to the image of the clear light of the moon (tsukikage).

 Another more content-based technique that appears in Shikishi's writing is honka-dori, the taking of a passage by another poet and incorporating it into one's own work, without acknowledgement.
 Some may be uncomfortable with this technique, considering its resemblance to plagiarism.
 However, considering the restrictive structure of tanka, the limited subjects poets were allowed to write on, and the closed-off nature of Kyoto at this time, it is not surprising that different poets’ work would gradually begin to sound similar.
 Also, within Chinese methods of poetry writing which influenced Japanese poets, including someone else's work within one's own was seen as a tribute paid to another author, not an act of stealing.

 There are differences in the ways scholars translate Shikishi's poetry:

 Here are Shikishi's spring poems from Sequence A, translated by Sato.

 A few of her other poems, not included in Sequences A, B, or C:

 After resigning the vestal’s post at Kamo, on the Day of the Sacred Tree during the festival someone brought her a gift of aoi to offer her.
 She wrote on it: